jstandfast/CleanCoder/README.md

-# CleanCode
+# CleanCoder
- Simplified version of CodeTracer using minimal frameworks
+ Simplified version of CodeTracer without the use of any frameworks.